edsng/fynance/README.md

+# FYNANCE
+Financial Tracking Program designed to use OpenAI alongside client input for a secure financial plan.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.